 Sensitive Personal Information

-Arguably the biggest change in the CPRA is the addition of an extra category of information known as "sensitive personal information."
+Arguably the biggest change the CPRA creates for the CCPA is the addition of an extra category of information known as "sensitive personal information."
 This acts as a 12th category (alongside the original 11 from the CCPA) when listing how you use, share or disclose data.
 More importantly, the data in this category has an extra level of protection.

 The list of data that counts as sensitive personal information includes: